Yan Lift

 The nameplate found on Lift Engineering's ski lifts.

 Yan Lift, incorporated as Lift Engineering & Mfg.
-Co., was a major ski lift manufacturer in North America.
-Founded in 1965 and based in Carson City, Nevada, the company built at least 200 fixed-grip chairlifts, as well as 31 high-speed quads.
-The company's lifts have been involved in the deaths of five people and the injury of at least 70, the worst total safety record of any ski-lift maker operating in North America.
+Co., was a ski lift manufacturer based in Carson City, Nevada, United States.
+Founded in 1965 by Polish immigrant and former ski racer Janek Kunczynski, the company became one of the largest ski lift suppliers in North America during the 1970s and 1980s.
+It built at least 200 fixed-grip chairlifts, 31 high-speed detachable quad chairlifts, and developed the QMC, an early funitel design.

-The firm came under scrutiny by state safety officials after a fatal incident in 1985.
-After a series of equipment failures, Yan Lifts were outlawed in certain states, including California and Colorado.
-The company later filed for Chapter 11 bankruptcy in 1996 after multiple other incidents resulting in three deaths.
-Eventually, Yan Lifts manufactured new track and cables for the Angels Flight funicular, but the company, now called YanTrak, went out of business in 2001 after a major accident.
+The company came under regulatory scrutiny following a series of equipment failures and fatal chairlift accidents.
+Following the 1985 accident at Keystone Resort, Yan detachable lifts were widely retrofitted or replaced, and, after further incidents in the 1990s, the company filed for Chapter 11 bankruptcy in 1996.
+Yan lifts were involved in five deaths and at least 70 injuries, the worst safety record of any ski lift manufacturer operating in North America.

-The last detachable chairlift made fully designed and built by Yan, La Roca, located at Espot Esquí, closed in 2019 after failure leading to one of the chairs falling off the line occurred.

-Only one Lift Engineering Detachable remains, found at the Nazhvan Forest Park in Iran.
-It uses the safer Pol-X-West grips, which retrofit traditional coil springs instead of the rubber ones.
+After bankruptcy, the company continued briefly as YanTrak, producing replacement track and cables for the Angels Flight funicular in Los Angeles before ceasing operations in 2001 following the Angels Flight accident.
+Many of the company's fixed-grip chairlifts remain in service, while only one detachable Yan chairlift remains in operation, at Nazhvan Forest Park in Iran, using POL-X West grips.

 History

-1965–85
+1965–1985

 Lift Engineering was founded by Janek Kunczynski, a Polish immigrant and former ski racer who initially worked at Poma.
 He left Poma in 1965 and founded the company Lift Engineering to build his own ski lifts.
 One of his first customers was Squaw Valley.
 The name "Yan" is the English spelling of his first name, and the brand under which Kunczynski sold his lifts.

 The company grew through the 1970s and 1980s.
 Kunczynski was known for dining with prospective clients (après-ski) instead of just simple negotiating, and would sketch plans out on paper napkins.
 Another attractive feature to buyers was the price.
 Kunczynski sold his lifts at prices well below those of larger manufacturers.
 Kunczynski is also credited with being the first manufacturer of ski lifts to incorporate aesthetics into the design of his equipment, creating sleek designs that were popular with ski resorts.

 The company is most noted for designing fixed-grip chairlifts.
 Kunczynski created a standard system that was intended to be simple to operate and maintain.
 For example, Yan operator booths contain only two switches: a switch that stops and starts the lift, and one that selects its speed.
 The main controls were placed in a separate machine room.
 Lift Engineering was the first company to design and build its own low-voltage DC motor control tailored specifically to the ski lift industry (System 4200 and later Base 10).
 Yan's tower designs were also overbuilt, meaning that it was possible to turn a triple chair into a fixed quad just by changing the chairs.

 An example of a Yan fixed-grip chairlift;